microsoft/Intune-Config-Frameworks/AndroidEnterprise/WorkProfile/README.md

 For Android Enterprise work profile devices:

-- Work profile basic security (Level 1) – Microsoft recommends this configuration as the minimum security configuration for personal devices where users access work or school data.
+- Work profile enhanced security (Level 1) – Microsoft recommends this configuration as the minimum security configuration for personal devices where users access work or school data.
 This configuration is applicable to most mobile users.
 Some of the controls may impact user experience.
 - Work profile high security (Level 3) – Microsoft recommends this configuration for devices used by specific users or groups who are uniquely high risk (users who handle highly sensitive data where unauthorized disclosure causes considerable material loss to the organization).
 An organization likely to be targeted by well-funded and sophisticated adversaries should aspire to this configuration.

 > [!NOTE]